 Cash hasn’t been king when buying lift passes in many ski areas for a while now but the move to go completely cash-free with contactless payments, usually online and at least a day in advance is the new normal at re-opened resorts.

-Most of the ski areas that have re-opened so far are quite small and have been limiting the number of people allowed on the slopes each day to maximise safety precautions, this has led to some selling out of lift tickets in advance, as well as staggering arrival times for ticket holders.
+Almost all ski areas have been limiting the number of people allowed on the slopes each day to maximise safety precautions and allow social distancing, this has led to some selling out of lift tickets in advance, as well as staggering arrival times for ticket holders.

 Taking A Lift